 - 1. Practice: Participants were given an elaborate tutorial of different speech-based interactions that they could use to explore and change the shapes of the spaceship.
 They were given 7 to 9 minutes to practice all the different available commands and to clarify any doubts they had regarding the interface.
 No data was logged during practice. - 2.
 Study Task: The participants were given an open-ended task of exploring different spaceship designs by building upon the default template.
 They were asked to explore a variety of designs, however, no limit was set to allow a natural process of shape exploration.
 The participants were given the context of the Star Wars theme, but were not expected to create any specific designs.
-They were given 20 minutes for the task and were asked to save their designs whenever they felt that they had created a unique design of their liking. - 3.
-Reflective Conversation: During the course of the study, participants were asked questions to make them reflect on their design choices and decisions [29] after every three to four major iterations.
+They were given 20 minutes for the task and were asked to save their designs whenever they felt that they had created a unique design of their liking. - Reflective Conversation: During the course of the study, participants were asked questions to make them reflect on their design choices and decisions [35] after every three to four major iterations.
 The questions mainly targeted the reasoning behind the design changes and their effect on the overall design of the spaceship.
-This helped us understand how participants added information and knowledge as they iterated through their designs. - 4.
-Post-study Questionnaire: Participants were asked to complete a post-study questionnaire to evaluate the ease of use of our interface and its creativity support for the shape exploration tasks [41] and also included a study specific survey.
+This helped us understand how participants added information and knowledge as they iterated through their designs.

+4. Post-study Questionnaire: Participants were asked to complete a post-study questionnaire to evaluate the ease of use of our interface and its creativity support for the shape exploration tasks [52] and also included a study specific survey.
 They were also asked to provide general feedback regarding their experience.

-We collected a variety of data for each study session with a participant: (a) screen recording of the interface, (b) audio recording during study, (c) time-stamped transcribed user commands (d) intent and entity information from the language model (LUIS), (e) 3D mesh of the spaceship, (f) screenshot of the interface when saved and (g) answers to the pre and post-study questionnaires.
+The data we collected from the study included: (a) screen recording and (b) audio recording during study, (c) time-stamped transcribed user commands (d) intent and entity information from language model (LUIS), (e) 3D mesh and (f) screenshots of the spaceship and (g) answers to the pre and post-study questionnaires.